VPN Killswitch for Kali Linux — 7 Easy Steps 🔒

 sudo apt update

-sudo apt install -y nftables wireguard-tools resolvconf dnsutils curl jqIf you prefer systemd‑resolved over resolvconf, that’s fine.
-The point is: wg‑quick must be able to swap resolvers on up/down.
+sudo apt install -y nftables wireguard-tools resolvconf dnsutils curl jqIf you prefer systemd-resolved over resolvconf, that’s fine.
+The core requirement is simple: wg-quick must be able to set resolvers on up and restore them on down.

 Step 1 — Start clean 🧹